Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Stellar model dependence

 \section{Stellar model dependence}

 SN simulations are launched from massive progenitors with ZAMS masses in the range of 25--40~M$_\odot$.
 This progenitor mass range has been suggested in previous studies as potentially most likely for the QCD phase transition to occur due to the generally more compact PNS achieved in these SN simulations, with higher central densities compared to lighter progenitors.
-We investigate the stellar models {\tt s25a28}, {\tt s30a28} and {\tt s40a28} from \citet{Rauscher:2002} and the model {\tt s40.0} of \citet{Woosley:2002zz}.
+We investigate the stellar models {\tt s25a28}, {\tt s30a28}, and {\tt s40a28} from \citet{Rauscher:2002} and the model {\tt s40.0} from \citet{Woosley:2002zz}.
 The former differ by the implementation of updated nuclear reaction rates, revised opacity tables, neutrino losses, and weak interaction rates.

 Progenitor differences, relevant for the post-bounce SN evolution, arise at the transitions from the iron cores to the silicon-sulfur layers, defining the iron-core masses.
 These coincide with the NSE to non-NSE transitions in the SN simulations.
 The iron-core masses for all progenitor models under investigation are listed in Table~\ref{tab:prog}, together with the corresponding densities.
+Figure~\ref{fig:progs_fullstate} compares all stellar models at core bounce, which we define when the maximum central density is reached, corresponding to the moment just before the shock breakout when positive matter velocities are obtained for the first time after core bounce (see the velocities $u$ at the top panel).
+The SN simulation results illustrated in Fig.~\ref{fig:progs} are all performed with the RDF-1.8 EOS, which at densities below the onset of quark matter is based on the DD2 hadronic EOS.
+Note that at core bounce quark matter has not appeared in any of the simulations.
+However, there are slight differences, which are due to the mismatch in the temporal sampling of the SN simulation data.
+Small differences in the core structure, c.f. the entropy and $Y_e$ profiles in Fig.~\ref{fig:progs_fullstate}, are related to the different Fe-core masses at the onset of stellar core collapse.

-Larger differences are found towards the outer layers of the inner stellar cores, where the entropies rise rapidly, at a mass coordinate of about 1.55--1.95~M$_\odot$, where the main iron-group abundances drop effectively to zero.
-In stellar modeling, this corresponds to the transition from radiation to convection-dominated regimes.
-The associated compactness parameters, $\xi\equiv M/R$, and the corresponding mass coordinates, $M_\xi$, are listed in Table~\ref{tab:prog}.
-Note further that the transition from the silicon-sulfur layer to the carbon-oxygen layer takes place at a much larger mass coordinate, $>$6~M$_\odot$, for all progenitors under investigation, and hence not relevant for the present SN simulations.
+Larger differences are found toward the outer layers of the inner stellar cores, where the entropies rise sharply, at a mass coordinate of about 1.55--1.95~M$_\odot$ (see the dashed vertical lines in Fig.~\ref{fig:progs_fullstate} with the matching color of each progenitor model), which corresponds to the stellar core's silicon and sulfur abundances dropping largely.
+Note that these exclude the oxygen-burning shells of the stellar cores.
+The associated mass coordinates are denoted as $M_{\rm Fe-Si}$ and are listed in Table~\ref{tab:prog} for all progenitors under investigation.
+Note further that in stellar modeling, this aligns with the transition from radiation to convection-dominated regimes.